shelbyspees/speesblog/_posts/2014-11-06-first-lead-yourself.md

 * How prepared am I to handle the complex problems that now confront my organization?
 * What are my beliefs about how people ought to conduct the affairs of our organization?
 * Where do I think the organization ought to be headed over the next ten years?

+These are great topics for future blog posts.